dznz/wildman-skill-trees/README.md

 - Use of GraphViz allows easy extension and remixing.
 - Includes links back to Wildman videos and playlists with full instructions.
 - Bootstrap programs for incrementally learning and practicing new skills **[Experimental!]**
+- Full CSV lists of sequences, useful for your own experiments

 ### Limitations